-Click on “Account” under “Google Drive settings” section.
+Click on “Account” under the “Google Drive settings” section.

 By default, the SMS will be backed up to Google Drive manually.
-If you want the SMS to backed up automatically, tap “Back up SMS to Google Drive” option.
+If you want the SMS to back up automatically, tap the “Back up SMS to Google Drive” option.

 You can see four options – Manually (default), Daily, Weekly, and Monthly.
 Choose the one you prefer.

 That is all.
-The backup will be taken successfully and stored on the Google Drive.
+The backup will be taken successfully and stored on Google Drive.

 Note: Unfortunately, you cannot see the backup in the Google Drive.